[Visualization] What is the Frequency Band Coverage?

 • Pink represents the 2.4GHz band

-• Yellow represents the 5GHz band
+• Green represents the 5GHz band

 • White represents areas where no frequency is detected above the frequency coverage signal level specified in the settings (see below).